 The Company continues to review and make improvements to its website to ensure that information are relevant, updated and easily accessible.

-In addition, an enquiry tab is also provided on the website to enable visitors to make enquiries online. (viii) Social Media Platforms The Group's social media platforms are other avenues for the Group to engage with all stakeholders in an interactive way.
+In addition, an enquiry tab is also provided on the website to enable visitors to make enquiries online.

+(viii) Social Media Platforms

+The Group's social media platforms are other avenues for the Group to engage with all stakeholders in an interactive way.
 Through these platforms, latest information and updates of the Group are made available to all stakeholders.
 These avenues also allow customers or the general public to post their opinions, reviews, comments, suggestions and feedbacks to the Group.
-The following social media platforms of the Group are available for stakeholders:- (a) facebook.com/AllianzMalaysia (b) linkedin.com/company/allianz-malaysia-berhad (c) instagram.com/allianzmalaysia (d) youtube.com/allianzmalaysia Despite having various communication avenues, the Chairman also encourages feedbacks from all stakeholders which are reachable via e-mail at razali.ismail@allianz.com.my .
-As part of the stakeholder engagement process, the "Sustainability Megatrends and Solutions Form" was distributed to shareholders during the 43rd AGM held in May 2017.
-Respondents were required to rank thirteen Sustainability Megatrends and eight Sustainable Solutions in order of importance and expected prioritisation by the Group, with 149 shareholders participating in the survey.
-The outcome of this exercise enabled the Management to develop the Sustainability Survey 2017, which was approved by the SWG on 7 November 2017 and distributed to eight stakeholder groups between October 2017 and February 2018.
-Explanation for : departure Large companies are requir to complete the columns be ed to complete the columns below.
-Non-large companies are encouraged low.
-Measure : Timeframe :
+The following social media platforms of the Group are available for stakeholders:-

+- (a) facebook.com/AllianzMalaysia

+- (b) linkedin.com/company/allianz-malaysia-berhad

+- (c) instagram.com/allianzmalaysia

+- (d) youtube.com/allianzmalaysia

+Despite having various communication avenues, the Chairman also encourages feedbacks from all stakeholders which are reachable via e-mail at rafiah.salim@allianz.com.my.

+As part of the stakeholder engagement process, the Allianz Malaysia Sustainability Survey 2018 was circulated to eight stakeholder groups in January 2019, i.e. customers, employees, investors/shareholders, agents/business partners, industry associations, community partners, public and media, via physical and online survey distribution.

+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.

+Measure :

+Timeframe :